kgoedecke/plugin-directory/README.md

 - [microwave](https://github.com/arvinxx/microwave-release), by arvinxx: 叮！你的设计已出炉~
 - [WtDesign](https://github.com/wantedly/sketch-wt-design), by Yoshinori Kawasaki: Sketch plugin for Wantedly Design System
 - [Tiled for Sketch](https://tiled.co/tiled-for-sketch-plugin), by Tiled Inc.: Sync screens, hotspots, and feedback directly from Sketch to Tiled to create interactive microapps without code.
-- [Images Assets Manager](https://github.com/icona79/sketch-images-assets-manager), by Matteo Gratton: Prepare all your image asstes in an artboard, ready to be exported
-- [Iconify](https://github.com/iconify/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
-Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.